Hydropower in Nepal- Most Sustainable Solution?

 Frequently Asked Questions

-Q2.
-Which is the largest Hydropower project of Nepal?
+Q. Which is the largest Hydropower project in Nepal?

 Answer: The Upper Tamakoshi Hydroelectric Project (UTKHEP) has been placed into operation in Nepal for quite some time now, with its 456MW potential making it the largest project in hydropower in Nepal.